 Download Stay Focused on Android (Free, in-app purchases)

-Offtime, simple app that works perfectly when you want to unwind and stay away from your phone.
-To do this you just give this app permissions and set a list to apps to exclude from the block.
-When you start this app, it takes up the screen and shows you a timer and you can close it early.
-The feature that sets it apart is the OFFTIME.
-It would make itself the Admin and control every aspect and stop you from even turning on the screen until the time runs out.
-You get insights into your usage and activities when you turn this feature on in the app.
+Offtime helps you unwind and stay away from your phone.
+To do this, just give the app the required permissions and set a list of apps that you don’t want to block like Google Chrome or Skype.
+When you open Offtime, it will take the entire screen and show you a timer for the duration you can’t use the smartphone.
+The feature that sets it apart is that it can make itself the admin and control every aspect.
+It even stops you from turning on the screen until the timer runs out.
+You get insights into your usage and activities to help identify patterns.

-When you’re locked out of your phone and you try to open any app that isn’t whitelisted.
-You get a stern message from the app and you can’t even open the app.
+When you’re locked out of your phone and try to open any app that isn’t whitelisted, you get a stern message but still won’t be able to open the app.

-Freedom is more of a content blocker which blocks most of the websites on Safari.
+Freedom is more of a content blocker that blocks most of the websites on Safari.
 However, you can block apps too in the paid version.
-It is available only for iOS now and has a very simple UI.
+It is available only for iOS as of now and has a very simple UI.
 You start a session by setting the time period and choosing the websites to block.
-You can customize or make new blocklist for your content that needs to be blocked.
-There is a locked mode when enabled would prevent you from stopping the sessions and making it harder for you to quit the app.
+You can then customize or make a new blocklist for your content that needs to be blocked.
+There is a locked mode which when enabled would prevent you from stopping the sessions and making it harder for you to quit the app.

 Download Freedom on iOS (Free, in-app Purchases)